What are currency ETFs?

 Many Australian investors are naturally heavily exposed to the resources industry, either through direct shareholdings or the holdings of their managed funds.

-Historically, the USD/AUD exchange rate has tended to move inversely with the resources index¹, so an investment in the BetaShares U.S. Dollar ETF (ASX: USD) could potentially act as a hedge against existing resources exposures in investor portfolios.
+Historically, the USD/AUD exchange rate has tended to move inversely with the resources index¹, so an investment in the USD U.S. Dollar ETF could potentially act as a hedge against existing resources exposures in investor portfolios.